lkurnoff/HTML-test/README.md

 # HTML-test
-A test website to practice using html, git, and github.
+A test website to practice using html, css, git, and github.